trivago/influxdbviewer/README.md

 * add config option to deactivate the cache entirely (put that in doku)
 * test what happens if you send an invalid query / test error message
 * add support for version 0.9
+* order database names alphabetically MELANIE
+* switch to HTTPS
+* auto logout does not work when session variables are empty (query.php, maybe others)
+* remove warning about time formatting (query template): [12:24:57] <Kay Drechsler> Found 64 results.
+Date of retrieval:
+Warning: date_default_timezone_get(): It is not safe to rely on the system's timezone settings.
+You are *required* to use the date.timezone setting or the date_default_timezone_set() function.
+In case you used any of those methods and you are still getting this warning, you most likely misspelled the timezone identifier.
+We selected the timezone 'UTC' for now, but please set date.timezone to select your timezone. in/Users/kdrechsler/Sites/Adminfluxdb/vendor/twig/twig/lib/Twig/Extension/Core.phpon line 89
+2015-03-27 11:20:56.